Chicken Bone Broth

 What do I do with the ingredients once I strain the broth?

 The solids left in the strainer should be composted if possible.
 It is worth it to grab the rehydrated shiitakes (if you use them).
-They are a wonderful addition to soups and sautéed veggies if you slice them thinly.
+They’re a great addition to soups and sautéed veggies if you slice them thinly.

 Why is there jelly on top after chilling?